Welcome to the Decision Structures Crash Course! Here's what we'll be covering:

 The computer interprets this quite intuitively, saying, "If the condition being checked is true, then run the code inside the curly braces."

-statement doesn't require any semi-colons (a.k.a the 'do nothing' operator).
+Note how the if statement doesn't require any semi-colons (a.k.a the 'do nothing' operator).
 In

 fact,